Los Glaciares National ParkPhotos, Pictures, Prints

-On the northern extreme of the park, the granite peaks, lakes, woods and glaciers all come together in one of the most extraordinary places on earth.
-The high mountains of Mount Fitz Roy (3,405m) and Cerro Torre (3,102 m) dominate the area and draw trekkers and climbers from all over the world.
-The village of El Chalten is the starting point for several treks into the park.
-Viedma Lake and the Viedma Glacier are also nearby.
+In the north of the park, granite peaks, lakes, woods and glaciers come together in one of the most extraordinary places on earth.
+The high mountains of Mount Fitz Roy and Cerro Torre dominate the area and draw trekkers and climbers from all over the world.
+To get there, hikers begin in the village of El Chalten.
+Meanwhile, Viedma Lake and the Viedma Glacier are also nearby.

 The best locations for photography in Los Glaciares National Park require long day hikes or overnight backpacking trips.
-The best places to photograph Mount Fitz Roy include the the ponds near Campamento Poincenot and the sunrise view from Laguna de los Tres, which requires a predawn hike uphill for several hours from the campground.
-Camping near Laguna Torre at Campamento De Agostini is the best view to photograph Cerro Torre.
-One can spend many hours trying to photograph falling ice at the Perito Moreno Glacier.
+Meanwhile, the best places to photograph Mount Fitz Roy include the the ponds near Campamento Poincenot and the sunrise view from Laguna de los Tres.
+This requires a predawn hike uphill for several hours.